 My studio sits at the bottom my garden....... it is my sanctuary and there is nothing I love more than to settle down with a portrait, with the birds twittering outside, and Lola beside me.

 I hope you enjoy the examples displayed on my gallery pages...... all enquires are welcome!

-“I love the challenge and satisfaction of bringing an image to life with charcoal on paper.
-For me, great care and attention to detail bring a drawing alive to convey the animal’s individual character and personality.
+“I love the challenge and satisfaction of bringing an image to life on paper.
+For me, great care and attention to detail bring a drawing or painting alive to convey my subject's unique character and personality.

 My aim is to produce a stand-alone unique piece of artwork that conveys more character, mood and emotion than the photograph it was drawn from.”